kaliberjs/use-is-mounted-ref/README.md

 # useIsMountedRef
-Returns ref with a `current` value of true when a component is mounted.
+Returns a ref with a `current` value of true when a component is mounted.

 ## Motivation
 Useful when working with server side rendering.
 Comparable to `componentDidMount` in a class-based component.
 Does __not__ trigger a rerender.